 TUITION AND FEES

-Course tuition varies from workshop to workshop, and in many cases includes materials fees.
+Most workshops are $450 for the week, plus a $50 non-refundable registration fee, however, tuition can vary from workshop to workshop, and in many cases includes materials fees.
 Several workshops are now offering scholarships - please check the individual workshop pages for details.

 No academic credit is offered for participation in the workshops.